joshuavanderbilt/livezilla/README.md

 make sure that you are using a Debian system (can be a real computer, or a VM) with live-build and build-essential installed, then run make in the repo directory.

 Known problems:
 wxHexEditor does not allow the user to type the letter "t" for some reason, if you have a solution to this, please tell me in the github issues.
-If I can't get that working, wxHexEditor will be removed after beta.
+If I can't get that working, ~~wxHexEditor will be removed after beta.~~ Change of plans, wxHexEditor is here to stay, since it's still useful for some other stuff.